floats transparent in the still pond

 Diet

-Larvae are aquatic predators, feeding on small crustaceans and other insect larvae.
-Adults do not feed and live only long enough to mate and lay eggs.
-Larvae are almost transparent, making them nearly invisible in the water column.
-Named for their ghost-like appearance.
-Important food source for freshwater fish.
+Larvae are aquatic predators feeding on small crustaceans and other insect larvae.
+Adults do not feed and live only long enough to mate and lay eggs in water.

 Habitat

 Found in and around still freshwater ponds and lakes.
-They are the "transparent residents" of the New Zealand water column.
+They are the 'transparent residents' of the New Zealand water column in calm sheltered waters.

 Range

-New Zealand - found throughout the North and South Islands in still freshwater ponds and lakes.
-Most common in lowland areas with permanent water bodies and abundant aquatic vegetation for larval development and shelter.
+New Zealand - found throughout North and South Islands in still freshwater ponds and lakes.
+Most common in lowland areas with permanent water bodies and vegetation.

 Endemism